DancingLettuce/pytorn/README.md

 Item
 The item table contains all the items.
 It is the foreign key to userlog and features such as Market and Bazaar.

+ReadTextFile
+Save web pages in the textfile directory and the script will parse the files for player ID numbers and will write the player ID numbers to a file

+Bazaar
+Read a specific player's bazaar or all the players in the newline-delimited player ID file.
+Write to database.